 Find the elevator at the back of the store, and relax in garden-like tranquility with teas and specialty coffees.
 There’s quick and filling food, and a menu of ultra-refreshing, original cocktails.
 A security guard will show you the way up to this secret bar after dark.

 Self-described as Madrid’s ‘last temple of blues’, this underground brick-decor venue is for fans of live music and dive-bar coziness.
 Artists from around the world pass through here every week, and in the absence of a billed performer, there are also epic jam sessions to accompany your chosen beverage.

 We’ll be honest: This one’s less of a secret bar in Madrid.
 But, we’d be doing you all a disservice by not mentioning the Círculo’s sweeping city views and a menu designed by a Spanish cocktail champion (champion of making them rather than drinking them, we’re guessing, although we would be impressed either way).

-3. Chow down at this Chinese restaurant in Madrid
+3. Chow down at this Chinese restaurant – a local-approved Madrid hidden gem!

 No advertising, no website, no phone number.
 If you happened upon Cafeteria Yulong Zhou, aka The Underground, you probably wouldn’t look twice at its humble exterior in a subterranean car park.
 That’s what makes it one of Madrid’s hidden gems!